 WHS is a large school and students may not be able to go to their lockers between classes and make it to class on time.
 Plan accordingly.
 Students who leave books in lockers at the end of the year are charged a restocking fee.
-For questions about lockers, contact Mr. Harris charris8@wcpss.net.
+For questions about lockers, contact Dr. Duncan, twduncan@wcpss.net.